arifbasha/breast-cancer_analysis/README.md

 3. Calculated the mean and median for smoothness and compactness fields for benign and malignant tumors
 4. Identified the important features using Exploratory Data Analysis
-5. Build 2 classification techniques using the important features 5.1 Logistic Regression classification
+5. Build 2 classification techniques using the important features
+ a.
+Logistic Regression classification
-  5.2 Random Forest Classification
+ b.
+Random Forest Classification
 6. Calculated the accuracy of the model